 Recipe Notes

-- A cast iron skillet will work great for this recipe.
+- A cast iron skillet works great for this recipe.

-- Consider adding garlic powder to the cracker mixture for a boost in flavor.
+- Consider adding a pinch of garlic powder to the cracker mixture for a flavor boost.

 - Spice up the fish by adding up to 1/2 teaspoon cayenne pepper to the breading.

-- Top with chopped fresh parsley other fresh herbs of your choice and a squirt of lemon juice, lime juice or lemon zest for a delicious finishing touch.
+- Top with chopped fresh parsley other fresh herbs of your choice and a little lemon juice, lime juice or lemon zest for a delicious finishing touch.

 - Add 1 cup of beer to the egg mixture to create a smooth beer batter fried fish.